travis-ci/docs-travis-ci-com/user/multi-cpu-architectures.md

      arch: arm64
 ```

-> Please note, that explicitly included builds inherit the first value in an array, i.e.
+> Please note, that explicitly included builds inherit the first value in an array, for example:

 ```yaml
 arch: